How to travel on public transport with your dog

 Factors to consider

-Ticket barriers: However small and agile you think your dog is, always take your dog through the accessible ticket barriers.
-This gives your dog more space and time to get through.
+Ticket barriers: however small and agile you think your dog-about-town is, always take them through the accessible ticket barriers.
+This gives your pup more space and time to get through.

 Remember:

-• By law, assistance dogs are allowed on all modes of transport and it is an offence to refuse entry to a person and their assistance dog.
+• assistance dogs are allowed on all modes of transport by law.
+It’s an offence to refuse entry to a person and their assistance dog.

-• Not everybody loves dogs as much as we do, and sometimes you might come across someone who would rather not sit next to your pooch.
+• not everybody loves dogs as much as we do.
+Some may even have allergies or phobias.
+So, you'll sometimes come across someone who would rather not sit next to your pooch.

 What to take with you

-When travelling with your dog on public transport it's important to remember to take anything your dog might need with you:
+When travelling with your dog on public transport, it's important that you bring along anything your dog might need:

-• Water: public transport can be hot whatever time of the year, so it's important that if you're travelling you take water and something for your dog to drink from.
+• Water: public transport can be hot – whatever time of the year.
+So, it's important that you take water and something for your dog to drink from.

-• Dog poo bags: hopefully your dog won't need to go while you're on the bus or train, but you should always be well stocked with poo bags.
-You can get Dogs Trust yellow bags from our online shop
+• Poo bags: hopefully your dog won't need to go while you're on the bus or train.
+Make sure to give them a chance to go beforehand.
+But it’s always good to be well stocked with poo bags.
+You can get Dogs Trust yellow bags from our online shop.

-• Treats: We fully believe in reward-based methods, so it may be useful to have a stock of treats for when you need to ask your dog to carry out a command.
-If you're taking a longer journey, you may want to consider taking an activity-based treat, such as a Kong, or snuffle mat, to keep your dog occupied.
+• Treats: we fully believe in reward-based methods.
+So, it’s useful to have some small treats for when you want your dog to do something.
+If it’s a longer journey, you may want to consider taking an activity-based treat.
+Things like Kongs and snuffle mats can keep your dog occupied.

-• Meals: If you're going to be travelling all day, then remember your dog will need their usual meals.
+• Meals: if you're travelling all day, remember your dog will need their usual meals.

 How to train your dog to travel on public transport

-How to train your dog to travel on a train, bus or car
+How to train your dog to travel on a train, bus, or in the car

 1